All breast cancer survivors should see their health care providers on a regular basis.

 Women at higher risk of osteoporosis due to risk factors including:

-Bone mineral density tests every one to two years, depending on a person’s risk factors.
+Bone mineral density tests every 1-2 years, depending on a person’s risk factors

 Women at lower risk of osteoporosis

-Adapted from National Comprehensive Cancer Network (NCCN) and American Society of Clinical Oncology (ASCO) materials [20-21,167].
+Adapted from National Comprehensive Cancer Network (NCCN), American Society of Clinical Oncology (ASCO) and American Congress of Obstetricians and Gynecologists materials [3-7].

 The Centers for Disease Control and Prevention (CDC) recommends breast cancer survivors get the seasonal flu shot.